MaliusMartin/tottmsbackend/README.md

 ## About

-The Django TOTTMS Backend is the server-side component of the Teacher On-Time Tracking Management System.
+The Django TOTTMS Backend is the server-side component of the Tamisemi Online Teacher Transfer Management System.
 It provides the backend logic and API endpoints for managing teachers, their attendance, and related data.

 ## Project Overview
 This project consists of two main components that work seamlessly together: